CuriousJr101/ICP2017F/Homework/2/README.md

    1
 ```

-This command creates a 1x1 boolean (logical) array variable *c* that has a value of true (true is shorthand for the logical value 1)and is added to the workspace.
+This command creates a 1x1 boolean (logical) array variable, *c*, that has a logical value of 1 (true is shorthand for the logical value 1) and is added to the workspace.

 ```MATLAB
 >> whos a b c